 - According to our estimates, no one is officially counting here, in the harvest year, a minimum of 200 million dollars worth of walnut is exported to the Celestial Empire.
 This is a huge, uncontrolled black market, - Vladimir Bondarenko concludes, noting that in addition to the direct losses that the state incurs from the actions of the "bigwigs", there are still losses from fires and the costs of their liquidation.

-According to Aleksei Karasev, Coordinator for the use of cedar forests of the Far East of the National Union of Producers and Producers of Wildcats, now in Primorye 7-8 organizations that collect wild plants and simultaneously have plots of land.
-Karasev himself - the director of one of them - OOO "Proizvodstvenno-zagotovitelnaya base."
+According to Aleksey Karasev, coordinator for the use of cedar forests in the Far East of the National Union of Procurers and Processors of Wild Plants, there are now 7-8 organizations in Primorye that collect wild plants and at the same time have leased plots.
+Karasev himself is the director of one of them - LLC "Production and procurement base".
 The company has a plot of 27 thousand hectares in the Chuguevsky district.
-The enterprise deals not only with the collection of nuts, but also eleutherococcus, magnolia vine and some other wild plants, from which it prepares semi-finished products.
-Thus, Chaga goes to Japan, the rest - to pharmaceutical factories in Russia.
-According to Alexei Karasev, this year, on their site, unlike many other places in the taiga, a cedar crop was cropped.
+The enterprise is engaged not only in collecting nuts, but also eleutherococcus, lemongrass and some other wild plants, from which it prepares semi-finished products.
+So, chaga goes to Japan, the rest goes to pharmaceutical factories in Russia.
+According to Aleksey Karasev, this year on their site, unlike many other places in the taiga, there was a harvest of cedar.

 - And we suffer from this.
 So in general, in the taiga nut a little, all the collectors came to us.
 We are tired of overclocking them.
 About 15 people around the clock ply on the site, extinguish fires, look who is there.
 We have no right to expel them, we attract foresters, and those who find a felled tree, a fire set up, can be punished.
 Tenants have duties to protect the plots, but they have no authority to fight violators, he says.